canonical/vanilla-framework/CONTRIBUTING.md

 **Current result**

-What is the current result you are eperiencing?
+What is the current result you are experiencing?

 **Screenshot (of issue)**